yfming93/FMListPlaceholder/README.md

 [![support](https://img.shields.io/badge/support-iOS9%2B-orange.svg)](#)

-A delightful Placeholder for List View (UITableView,UICollectionView).
+A delightful Placeholder for List View (UITableView, UICollectionView).

-**One line of code handle empty list placeholder logic.**
+**One line code handle empty list placeholder logic.**

 ### 0x001 Different From Other Similar：

-- Placeholders are not displayed the first time you enter the list.
+- Placeholders are not displayed at first time while you enter the list.
 The logic is processed when the list is refreshed again after the network request is completed.
-- Simple, efficient and practical, one line of code can be integrated;
+- Simple, efficient and practical, one line code can be integrated;
 - Provide a more comprehensive and highly customized effect.
-- The default effect can be replaced with one line of code.
+- The default effect can be replaced with one line code.
 Set your own global default effects.
-You can also customize the effect again in a separate list;
+You can also customize the effect again in a special list.

 ### 0x002 Renderings
 ![](https://ws1.sinaimg.cn/large/006tNc79gy1fz8jghf5d0g30hj0dsx6p.gif)